Getting started with Virtualization#

 Overview of Instinct GPUs#

-The AMD Instinct MI300X GPU officially supports the MxGPU technology, enabling enhanced GPU virtualization capabilities.
+AMD Instinct MI210X, MI300X and MI350X GPUs officially support the MxGPU technology, enabling enhanced GPU virtualization capabilities.
 Additionally, AMD plans to announce support for more architectures in the future, further expanding the versatility and application of its GPU solutions.

 AMD Instinct MI300X Architecture#